Holliday Grainger: Career

-After her role as Emily in the film The Scouting Book for Boys (2009),The Guardian she played one of the Rivers sisters opposite Mia Wasikowska and Michael Fassbender in Cary Fukunaga's 2011 retelling of Jane Eyre, and had a minor role in Bel Ami alongside Robert Pattinson and Uma Thurman.
+After her role as Emily in the film The Scouting Book for Boys (2009), she played one of the Rivers sisters opposite Mia Wasikowska and Michael Fassbender in Cary Fukunaga's 2011 retelling of Jane Eyre, and had a minor role in Bel Ami alongside Robert Pattinson and Uma Thurman.
 In June 2011, she was cast in the leading role of Estella in Mike Newell's film adaptation of Great Expectations, opposite Jeremy Irvine and Helena Bonham Carter.
 The movie, screened at Toronto International Film Festival 2012, had its European premiere as the closing night film of the BFI London Film Festival.
 She had a minor role in the 2012 film Anna Karenina as Baroness Shilton.

-On stage, in 2013 she played a role in Disassociation, a play by Luke Bailey, at The Lowry in Salford, which received largely positive reviews In the same year, she played Bonnie Parker in the 2013 TV mini-series Bonnie & Clyde.
+On stage, in 2013 she appeared in Disassociation, a play by Luke Bailey, at The Lowry in Salford.
+In the same year, she played Bonnie Parker in the 2013 TV mini-series Bonnie & Clyde.
 She was one of the female leads in the 2014 film The Riot Club, adapted from the play Posh, alongside Max Irons.
-In the same year, she appeared on stage in a version of Anton Chekov's play Three Sisters at the Southwark Playhouse.
+In the same year, she appeared on stage in Anton Chekhov's play Three Sisters at the Southwark Playhouse.
 Grainger played Cinderella's stepsister Anastasia Tremaine in Kenneth Branagh's 2015 film version of Cinderella.

-In 2016, Grainger starred in Disney's The Finest Hours.